davidsneighbour/kollitsch.dev/content/components/hugo-sitemap/index.md

 ```

 Without any configuration the default is true, meaning to include any page into the sitemap.

+You can edit the following additional configuration parameters:

+- full (boolean, default false) - show `priority` and `changefreq` tags (ignored by Google)
+- format (string, default "2006-01-02") - date format for `lastmod` tag

 __DEPRECATED__: Frontmatter `robotsdisallow` from earlier `hugo-robots` versions did result in the page being omitted from the sitemap.
 This is deprecated, but currently still supported.
 The module will echo a note on CLI about this.